Words of Comfort After a Death

 Sharing Grief Lightens the Burden

 People naturally gather when a death occurs because coming together offers a way to share the grief and lessen the burden on any one person.
-No matter which method you choose to share your feelings, be it a poem, verse or simple card, your words have the power to bring hope and comfort to others, so choose them wisely.
+No matter which method you choose to share your feelings, be it a poem, verse, or simple card, your words of comfort after a death have the power to bring hope and comfort to others; choose them wisely.